tetsushijp/AEP-Hands-on-Labs/labs/fsi/Foundations/Schemas.md

     Note: There are other classes available out of the box that represent specific objects needed for Experience Modeling.

-6. Click on the "+ Add" button across from "Mixins" in left-hand schema composition menu.
+6. Click on the "+ Add" button across from "Field Group" in left-hand schema composition menu.

     <kbd><img src="./images/schemamixin.png"  /></kdb>

     Here you can build your own Mixin or use a prior/similar Mixin object that conforms to your data.

-7. In this lab, we will be adding two pre-built mixins listed below:
+7. In this lab, we will be adding two pre-built Field Groups listed below:

    - Identities Mixin EE
    - Transaction Details Mixin EE

-   Select the "Transaction Details Mixin EE" and "Identities Mixin EE" mixins and click "Add mixin".
+   Select the "Transaction Details Mixin EE" and "Identities Mixin EE" mixins and click "Add field groups".

    <kbd><img src="./images/schemamixin2.png"  /></kdb>